Exclusive: Fearing more jailbreaks, Afghanistan rushed inmates out of Helmand

 If the Lashkar Gah prison were breached, the release of Taliban prisoners into Helmand, an insurgency stronghold, could bolster their position in the fiercely contested region.

 In the last year, militants have repeatedly attacked prisons in restive areas.
-Most attacks have been repelled, but after Ghazni and Kunduz, security was ramped up at several facilities, said Sediq Seddiqi, a spokesman for the Ministry of Interior, which oversees the nation’s prisons.
+Most have been repelled, but after Ghazni and Kunduz, security was ramped up, said Sediq Sediqqi, a spokesman for the Ministry of Interior.

 On Sept.
 14, Taliban stormed a prison in Ghazni, central Afghanistan, releasing over 350 inmates, more than a third of whom were deemed a threat to national security, officials said.